Joseph Blair: Professional career

-Though he was drafted 35th overall in the 1996 NBA Draft, by the Seattle SuperSonics, Blair didn't sign with the team, and his agent engineered his release in 1997.
+Though he was drafted 35th overall in the 1996 NBA draft, by the Seattle SuperSonics, Blair didn't sign with the team, and his agent engineered his release.
 Later in his career, a preseason game with the Chicago Bulls in 2007, was the closest he came to playing in the NBA, before being waived by the Bulls in October, less than two weeks after being signed.

-After being released by Seattle, he moved to Europe, signing in France with Pau-Orthez for the 1997–98 season.
+After being released by Seattle, he moved to Europe, signing in France with Pau-Orthez for the first part of the 1996–97 season.

 After a return to the U.S., to play for the Harlem Globetrotters and the Long Island Surf, the latter of the United States Basketball League (USBL), Blair returned to Europe in 1998.

 He moved to the Italian LBA league, in which he would spend a good part of his career, with Biella, Scavolini Pesaro, and Armani Jeans Milano, participating in the league's All-Star Game in 2000, 2005, and 2006, and leading the league in rebounds in the 1999–00 season.

 He had an interlude with PAOK of the Greek Basket League in the 2000–01 season, which he described as a "bad experience", due to salary arrears.
 He did not finish that season in Greece, and instead finished it playing with the Harlem Globetrotters again.

 Whilst playing with the Italian club Pesaro in the EuroLeague, Europe's premier club competition, he was selected to the 2001–02 All-EuroLeague Second Team.

 Blair played for Ülkerspor for two years, in the Turkish Basketball Super League and the EuroLeague.
 He was named the 2002–03 season EuroLeague Regular Season MVP, whilst playing for the club.

 He finished his career in the Russian Basketball Super League 1, playing first with Spartak Primorje, with whom he led the league in rebounding, during the 2007–08 season, and then with another Russian team, Spartak Saint Petersburg.